 Are you curious as to why a cook chooses one cooking oil over another?
 It may seem like a Grant's Tomb question, but there are good reasons to choose the right cooking oil for a dish based on the purpose it serves.

-Recently, I had the question “could another oil be substituted for safflower oil in a recipe”.
-The answer is almost always yes, you can.
-But it depends on what you are making and what oil you want to use as the substitute.
+Recently, I had the question “Could another oil be substituted for "x" oil in a recipe”.
+The answer frequently is yes, you can.
+But it does depend on what you are making and what oil you want to use as a substitute.

-There are 4 characteristics to consider in choosing a cooking oil:
+There are four characteristics to consider in choosing a cooking oil:

-Taste – Does this oil have a flavor?
+Flavor – Does this oil have a flavor?
 Or is it tasteless and neutral in flavor?
-If it is not neutral, does the flavor compliment the dish?
+If it is not neutral, does the flavor complement the dish?

 Viscosity – How thick is the oil?
-Does the weight of it match how it is being used?
+Does the weight of the cooking oil match how it is being used?